 Exercise Authority Over Their Devices

 You’re paying for it,” Goodman points out, so you shouldn’t feel bad about using services like those provided by Verizon or AT&T that let you locate your kid’s phone.
 He also recommends monitoring software that lets you limit what they can see and who they can talk to online.
 There are free versions of these programs, but for really robust features pony up for something like PhoneSheriff ($89 per year).
-Another common sense way to keep them from wandering too far into the online wilderness without a chaperon is to make sure their bedrooms remain offline.
+Another common sense way to keep them from wandering too far into the online wilderness without a chaperone is to make sure their bedrooms remain offline.
 Centralize the family computers in a single room, make them keep their phones or tablets in the kitchen, or simply don’t give them your wifi password.
 It may feel draconian, but it’s way better than having them learn the birds and the bees from a Dutch pedophile.

 Don’t Assume They Understand Tech Better Than You

 “They’re competent, they know how to use all the latest tools, but they have a lack of curiosity.
-There’s no adult logic,” Goodman says, recalling a talk he gave to 4,000 high school students who were shocked to learn that their Snapchats did’t actually disappear after 10 seconds.
+There’s no adult logic,” Goodman says, recalling a talk he gave to 4,000 high school students who were shocked to learn that their Snapchats didn’t actually disappear after 10 seconds.
 The tendency for kids to not fully appreciate the consequences of their actions doesn’t go away just because they can beat you on Xbox.
 The idea that a text lacks context that can turn a joke into an insult is lost on them.
 So is the idea that nothing ever really disappears online, and it can come back to haunt them.
 “Their ability to discern adult from child or friend from foe is weak,” says Goodman.
 “They only place they’ll get that is from their parents.”

 Don’t Run For The Hills